k21971/EvilHack/doc/evilhack-changelog.md

 - Additional conditions that can affect Druid #shapechange
 - Druids can sense when they are about to revert back to their original form when polymorphed
+- Shields won't merge into a Druids #shapechange form